HewlettPackard/swarm-learning/docs/User/SWCI_APIs.md

 The following API methods help to invoke SWCI operations programmatically.
 It is used to view the status, control, and manage the Swarm Learning framework.

 <blockquote>
+NOTE:
-NOTE:Arguments that do not have default values are mandatory.
+  Arguments that do not have default values are mandatory.
+  This is an experimental API methods for developers.

 </blockquote>
 The python3 program needs to import the SWCI class first, and then use the below APIs.